Jake A. Merrick

 Jake A. Merrick (born 1981/1982) is an American politician from the U.S. state of Oklahoma who served in the Oklahoma Senate representing the 22nd district from 2021 to 2022.
-A member of the Republican party, he won the special election to finish the term of Stephanie Bice.
-He lost his re-election campaign to a primary challenge from Kristen Thompson.
+He is a member of the Republican Party.

+Merrick was elected to the Oklahoma Senate in a 2021 special election to finish the term of Stephanie Bice.
+In 2022, he lost renomination in the Republican primary to challenger Kristen Thompson.
+Merrick was a candidate for the Republican nomination for Governor of Oklahoma in the 2026 election.

 Early life and career

 Before running for office, Merrick worked as a licensed minister, bodybuilder, and personal trainer.
 He is a former pastor for Living Rivers Millennial Church in Tulsa, Oklahoma and former co-pastor for the Tabernacle of Praise in Edmond, Oklahoma.
 Merrick worked as a professor of theology and philosophy at Southwestern Christian University.
 Merrick is also the co-owner of a construction company.

-Oklahoma State Senate (2021–present)
+Oklahoma State Senate (2021–2022)

 While campaigning for the 2021 Oklahoma State Senate special election, Merrick stopped using Twitter entirely in favor of Facebook and Parler.
 He was endorsed by his predecessor Stephanie Bice and by the Governor of Oklahoma Kevin Stitt.

 Merrick is one of the few "abortion abolitionists", people that seek to abolish access to abortion, elected in the Oklahoma Senate.

 On April 14, 2021, Merrick was sworn into the Oklahoma Senate for the remainder of Stephanie Bice's term.